Egypt comes to terms with Mubarak in jail

 "There are flaws in the verdict, but Mubarak going to prison remains a historic moment in the history of this nation," said Nour, who went to jail on inflated forgery charges after he ran against Mubarak in a 2005 presidential election.

-"I don't feel joy but I feel that God's justice has been realized, though justice in Egypt has yet to fully be achieved."
+"I don't feel joy but I feel that God's justice has been realised, though justice in Egypt has yet to fully be achieved."

 (Editing by Mark Heinrich)